Picture Stolen Watermark Register Copyright

 A watermark, does it prevent stealing?
 It certainly makes it a bit trickier to remove a watermark in some cases in others not!
 We all know the procedure!

-Haven’t those Stock Photos Agencies, watermarks in their small images on their websites?
+Haven’t those Stock Photos Agencies, watermarks in their small photographs on their websites?
 Yes, most of them do!
-Crossing through the whole image or in other forms.
+Crossing through the whole photograph or in other forms.
 They do know why!

-Some info of registering your copyright for your images and a link to a information for retroactive license.
+Some info of registering your copyright for your photographs and a link to a information for retroactive license.

-Yes, I DID register all my images for copyright.
-Info of the how to, you can find in PictureDefense or here: //copyright.gov (around 35.-$US a folder packed with images) check the how to in PictureDefense in the tutorial video.
+Yes, I DID register all my photographs for copyright.
+Info of the how to, you can find in PictureDefense or here: //copyright.gov (around 35.-$US a folder packed with photographs) check the how to in PictureDefense in the tutorial video.

 Link to copyright tutorial by the American Society of Media Photographers.
 Retroactive License and much more info: //improvephotography.com/11517/legal-issues/

 Also if nothing works, there is a FBI department for all that as well!
 You find that information in the PictureDefense website.
 Yes I had a few cases quite a long while back in which I had to contact them at the very end!